 Max Enderlein successfully defended his title in the IDM Supersport 600 class in 2019.
 The Saxon rider was unbeatable in six races.
-He even has his own entry in the online encyclopedia Wikipedia.
+He even has his own entry on the online encyclopedia Wikipedia.
 He was scheduled to compete in the Supersport World Championship in 2020.
 But now the 23-year-old “Saxon Flash” is selling his Pirelli slicks online.
 What happened, and what’s next for the Dresden resident?

 However, the IDM is giving Yamaha R6 rider Enderlein a chance and says, “I do think there will be some action in 2020 and that races will be held.
 That’s more likely to happen than at the World Championship level.”